Indore–Bikaner Mahamana Express

 The 19333 / 19334 Indore - Bikaner Mahamana Express is an express train belonging to Western Railway zone that runs between Indore Junction and Bikaner Junction in India.

 It is currently being operated with 19333/19334 train numbers on a weekly basis.

-Coach Composition
+Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 kmph.
 The train consists of 16 coaches :